microsoft/kernel-memory/README.md

     * Local file based queue
     * In memory queues (volatile)

-> ℹ️ **NOTE**: the documentation below is work in progress, will evolve quickly
-> as is not fully functional yet.

 # Kernel Memory in serverless mode

 Kernel Memory works and scales at best when running as a service, allowing to